edmundhung/conform/packages/conform-zod/README.md

   } catch (error) {
     submission.error = submission.error.concat(
-      // The 2nd argument is an optional fallback message getError(error, 'The application has encountered an unknown error.'), );
+      // The 2nd argument is an optional fallback message formatError(error, 'The application has encountered an unknown error.'), );
   }